United weighs purchase of new Boeing 767 passenger jets: WSJ

 United has been looking at options for replacing some 767 passenger jets used on transatlantic routes and to South America and whose average age is about 20 years old, according to the report.

+A spokesman for the airline said it holds regular discussions about its fleet needs with manufacturers, including Boeing and Airbus (AIR.PA).

+“We have not recently asked for an offer for any particular wide-body aircraft type but have in the ordinary course of discussions asked for information about several wide-body aircraft, including the 767,” the United spokesman said in an emailed statement.

-Neither United Continental nor Boeing responded immediately to requests for comment or confirmation on the report.
+Boeing did not respond to requests for comment or confirmation on the report.

 Reporting by Chris Prentice; Editing by Lisa Von Ahn